alexholcombe/attentional-blink/README.md

 Attentional Blink implemented with [Psychopy](https://github.com/psychopy/psychopy)
 ============================
-Licensing: MIT license, like CC-BY for code which means do whatever you want with it, with an attribution to the author.
+MIT license, like CC-BY for code which means do whatever you want with it, with an attribution to the author.

-Jan 2012 started implementing attentional blink task.
-Started git repository on 5 November 2014 with non-git AB_addNoise_QUEST2.py

 Main version **AB.py** includes optional noise staircase, finding noise level to titrate T1 approx correct to a particular level.